 To be eligible for our certificate program, you must have a graduate degree in a licensable mental health field.
-To obtain our application and receive a copy of our curriculum for the 2023-2024 year, please email Tobin Berliner, program manager, at firstname.lastname@example.org.
+We have closed applications and selected our cohort for the coming fall.
+If you would like to plan ahead to apply next year, please email Tobin Berliner, program manager, at email@example.com.

 Please note that STP’s admission decisions are made each Spring for the following Fall.

 STP offers a yearly Joycelyn Elders Honorary Scholarship to encourage and nurture diversity within our Sex Therapy Program as well as the field of sex therapy.
 It provides full tuition coverage to complete the certificate program.